 What is the circular economy?

+The so-called linear economic model consisting of a “take-make-dispose” approach is not viable over the long term.
+Resources – raw materials and non-renewable energy – are diminishing, the impact of waste, especially plastics, is unsustainable and the global population is growing constantly.
 This is why all economic participants should move towards a new production and consumption model known as the circular economy, that aims to minimise the consumption of non-renewable resources and the amount of waste

 The BNP Paribas Easy ECPI Circular Economy Leaders UCITS ETF replicates the ECPI Circular Economy Leaders Equity index.
 It allows investors to be exposed to the performance of 50 international large-cap stocks selected for their active participation in the circularity of goods, materials and commodities in several categories: circular design, recovery of materials, product life extension, sharing platforms and offering products as services (cloud, leasing, exchange of goods).